-Coordination is the ability to repeatedly execute a sequence of movements smoothly and accurately.
-This may involve the senses, muscular contractions and joint movements.
+Coordination is the ability to execute a sequence of movements smoothly and accurately repeatedly.
+This may involve the senses, muscular contractions and joint actions.

-All sports require the coordination of eyes, hands and/or feet and maybe an implement and a ball.
-Racket sports (e.g. tennis and squash) require the coordination of hand, eyes and racket to connect the racket with the incoming ball as well as position our body in an appropriate position to return the ball in an efficient and effective manner.
+All sports require the coordination of eyes, hands and feet and maybe an implement and a ball.
+Racket sports (e.g. tennis and squash) require the coordination of hand, eyes and racket to connect the racket with the incoming ball and position our body appropriately to return the ball efficiently and effectively.

-Hockey requires the coordination of hands, eyes and hockey stick to connect with the ball, Football primarily requires the coordination of feet, eyes and ball and Rugby the coordination of hands, eyes and ball.
+Hockey requires the coordination of hands, eyes and hockey stick to connect with the ball.
+Football primarily involves the coordination of feet, eyes and ball, and Rugby coordinates hands, eyes and ball.

 When did you last have your eyes tested?

-Children have a better sense of of balance and coordination due to their body size and lower centre of gravity and have the ability to learn complicated movements/skills like those required by a gymnast.
+Children have a better sense of balance and coordination due to their body size, and with a lower centre of gravity can learn complicated movements/skills like those required by a gymnast.

-As they experience growth spurts muscle development may take 12 to 18 months to adjust to the new bone growth and during this time they may find the following are negatively effected:
+As they experience growth spurts, muscle development may take 12 to 18 months to adjust to the new bone growth, and during this time, they may find the following are negatively affected:

-It is important that coaches educate their athletes as to why they are experiencing these problems.
-Now is an appropriate time to focus on developing their flexibility to help muscles adjust to the growing bones.
+Coaches must educate their athletes as to why they are experiencing these problems.
+Now is an appropriate time to develop the flexibility to help muscles adjust to the growing bones.